 SSH tunnel – restricted alternative to VPN.
 To create an SSH tunnel, you’ll need SSH access to the server on the Internet, SSH client on your device and knowledge in networking technology.

-TOR is similar to VPN but possesses a limited number of servers through which you can open websites.
-Many web resources which focus on security block such servers.
+TOR is similar to a VPN but possesses a limited number of servers through which you can open websites.
+Many web resources that focus on security block such servers.
 It is concerned with the fact that criminals often use TOR.
 Besides, a customized web-browser should be installed to use it.

 We advise using a VPN to hide IP address.
 It is a one-size-fits-all approach.
 It doesn’t require a permanent settings change, skills to configure network connection manually, it doesn’t equate you with the fraudsters, it serves to hide IP not only when using a browser, but for all apps as well.